Germany and Spain's auto sales spur recovery hopes

 "This marks the highest selling rate since last August and will ease fears that have built around the market," he said.

 Germany's VDIK industry group sees "growing signs that consumer confidence is firming up", a spokesman said.
-"This could mark the beginning of a long-awaited stabilisation."
+"This could mark the beginning of a long-awaited stabilization."

 Even in Italy, where an April 30 confidence vote in new Prime Minister Enrico Letta filled a two-month political vacuum left by parliamentary elections, some believe underlying demand is building.